AMWA-TV/bcp-003/best-practice-authorisation.md

 implemented in the user-agent (e.g browser).
 This grant is not suitable for NMOS Node type clients.

-The client authentication grant is suitable for confidential clients, but requires the resource owner arrange for the authorisation server to allow access to protected resources out of band rather than as part of the grant process.
+The client authentication grant is suitable for confidential clients, but requires the resource owner arrange for the Authorisation Server to allow access to protected resources out of band rather than as part of the grant process.
-This may be suitable for use with NMOS, especially where the authorisation server forms part of a larger broadcast control system.
+This may be suitable for use with NMOS, especially where the Authorisation Server forms part of a larger broadcast control system.

 Individual AMWA NMOS specifications MAY specify the grants permitted for the API clients involved in the